 Transferring films to video – the right way and the wrong way

 One very common (and, therefore, low-cost) method of transferring reels of film to video is to simply point a projector at a white wall or piece of bright card and record the image with a camcorder.

 However, this produces far from satisfactory results – with the video sequences being flickery and very low resolution – and should be avoided at all costs.

 The proper way to transfer film of all guages to video is to employ professional-standard telecine systems; these pass the film over a CCD image sensor which scans each frame of the film in a continuous motion path.

 Unlike a projector, which claws the sprocket holes down and then holds the frame in front of the light source at a frequency of 16, 18 or 24 frames second, a telecine machine is a sprocketless action which is much less likely to damage the film.

 We can handle the whole range of film formats for you, including:

 - 16mm (SepMag, ComOpt, ComMag, Pos and Neg)

-On receipt, all films are closely inspected for wear and tear and, if necessary, are manually cleaned and repaired where possible prior to running on a telecine machine.
+On receipt, all films are closely inspected for wear and tear and, if necessary, are manually cleaned and repaired where possible prior to running on a telecine or frame-scanning system.